Setting Out For Traverse

 We tried to drop anchor close to shore and it got caught up hopelessly in the weeds and started dragging, so I had to pull it up, clean it off and reset.
 The second time it held and we closed up shop on Deck, put the hatch covers in and went down below to a toasty warm cabin heated by the engine.
 Melanie made a quick dinner of salad and tuna noodle casserole and we tried to watch a little bit of TV but we were both exhausted.
 After a hot cup of tea and trying to watch something we both decided it was time for bed so I did my last anchor check and then we went to bed and slept like babies.
 We were up just after 7:00 and by 7:30 we had raised the anchor and were on our way to Harrisville.
 The wind was much lighter, only about 10 knots instead of the previous days 25 to 30 so we started out motor sailing with the two jibs.
 That gave us enough speed for us to be able to make good time to our next destination which was almost 55 miles away.

 As we approached the tip of the thumb of Michigan, waves started to build to 4 to 6 ft and the wind increased dramatically from 10 to 15 up to 25 and higher.
 Our speed slowed as I took in the Yankee jib because our sailing angle was too tight.
 We were doing two knots and pounding quite a bit with waves washing over the front of the boat.
 Melanie hooked up a shower curtain as a temporary wind and water block and it was very effective.
 The bow of the boat was plunging through the tops of some of the waves and one of the waves shook the anchor loose.
-I went up into the front of the boat to make sure it was properly attached and the boat punched through a wave and I was standing in 2 feet of water!
-I stowed the anchor and returned to the cockpit where we both decided it was too rough so we turned around and sailed in a MUCH calmer fashion back to Harbor beach.
+I went up to the front of the boat to make sure it was properly attached and the boat punched through a wave and there I was – standing in 2 feet of water!
+I stowed the anchor and returned to the cockpit where we both decided it was too rough to continue so we turned around and sailed in a MUCH calmer fashion back to Harbor beach.
 With the wind now behind us our ride became much smoother and more palatable.
 We made good time back to Harbor Beach where we arrived around noon with our tail between our legs.
 We dropped anchor, cleaned up and then headed into shore after lowering the dingy.

 We spent a wonderful afternoon wandering around town, picking up a cup of coffee, some pulled chicken and an ice cream along the way.
 We just walked and let Windsor spend some time enjoying the smells on dry land.
 The museum had a wonderful swing in the backyard and we sat there for an hour or so while Windsor happily chased the squirrels in the trees.
 He had a wonderful afternoon.
 We headed back to the boat when the skies began to look a little foreboding and sure enough, shortly after we had raised the dinghy and strapped it in place it began to rain.
 It didn’t last long and we were able to sit out and watch a beautiful sunset and then retired to bed.
 We set the alarm for 6:00 a.m. so we could get on the road early in the hopes of making it to Harrisville the next day.

 6:00 a.m. came around soon enough and before long I was dressed and hauling up the anchor.
 We headed out into the lake and turned North toward Harrisville.
 The day started off pretty much the same as the previous day.
 We made good time but were apprehensive about hitting the open water near Port Austin; that is where the bad waves and wind really hit us the previous day.
 Two miles past our data buoy the wind was still roughly the same and slowly moving to the West which gave the sails more thrust.
 It ended up being an uneventful day; we motor sailed and made good time pulling into port around 5:30 in the afternoon.
 The wind during the day slowly went to the west, then the Southwest, then South then East then Northeast!
 That was not in the forecast!
 We tied up safely, took Windsor and went into town searching for ice cream and a place to eat.
-We had dinner at a local bar and then went to the ice cream store for our Michigan pothole!
+We had dinner at a local bar and then went to the ice cream store for our Michigan Pothole!
 The person serving us was the same person that had served us two years ago!
 It was like stepping back in time.
 We fell into bed that evening exhausted and slept like two logs..

 Next day was a long day of work for me while Melanie went grocery shopping, did laundry and other miscellaneous chores.
 We saw people come and go from the marina, there is a lot of traffic in and out of there as it’s the only place to stop for many miles.
-We befriended the man in the boat next to us and it turns out he is heading back to Port Clinton and is looking for a place to talk so we gave him the information about our marina.
+We befriended the man in the boat next to us and it turns out he is heading back to Port Clinton and is looking for a place to dock his boat so we gave him the information about our marina.
 We enjoyed our conversations after work and took another stroll into town after dinner for another sample of ice cream.
 Harrisville is a very quiet peaceful little town and will always hold a special place in our hearts.
 After a shower we went to bed and woke up early the next morning to prep for departure.
 I filled the water tanks, we took Windsor for a walk and then dropped our dock lines and departed.
 There was not a breath of wind; the lake was as calm and flat as a mirror.
 It was going to be another long day of loud Motoring, I guess that’s better than being bashed around below while trying to work LOL.

 I was right, the wind did not materialize until we were almost at our destination so we had a long day of loud motoring.
 It really was a beautiful day though, not a cloud in the sky and barely a ripple on the water.
 We saw the odd boats passing by, both going in the same direction and the opposite direction to us, a few large ships, some fishermen and that was about it.
 I made good progress at work and right when I finished for the day the wind finally made an appearance – just enough for us to unroll the sails to give us a little boost toward our destination.
 We anchored in Presque Isle Bay Surrounded By sandy beaches and pine trees.
 I watched the anchor hit the bottom, the water is so clear!
 We anchored in about 15 feet of water and then went to the task of replacing the engine fuel filter.
 The RPMs on the motor had been fluctuating a little as if it was not getting enough fuel so our immediate thought was to replace that filter.
-After that Melanie made a delicious dinner and we sat out listening to the bald eagles and the loons calling for each other.
+After that Melanie made a delicious dinner and we sat out listening to the bald eagles and the Loons calling for each other.
 It was a beautiful calm evening.

 Melanie made a delicious chicken salad with Cherokee Purple tomatoes that our boat neighbor in Harrisville had given us.
 They were delicious, and followed by a chocolatey dessert after which we watched the sun slowly sink below the horizon while listening to some relaxing piano music.
 This definitely makes up for all the lousy weather we experience during our journeys.

 Next morning we awoke to a light Breeze out of the East.
 We left Presque Isle and started sailing with the Spinnaker.
 After an hour or so the wind died and we were back to Motoring.
-The wind gradually built up and we were able to use some of our sails as well and during the course of the day it got stronger until we had two to three foot waves.
+The wind gradually built up again during the day, and we were able to use some of our sails as well.
+During the course of the day it got stronger until we had two to three foot waves.
 They were pushing us along so it didn’t feel too bad although towards the end of the day the wind angle made it so that the boat was rolling from side to side a lot.
 I was not able to finish working because I was afraid I would get seasick.
 We arranged for a dock in Cheboygan and pulled in around 6:00 p.m.
 Melanie made an interesting variation on Lox for dinner and we fell asleep exhausted after watching a movie.

 We were near the harbor entrance when we lowered our sails, turned on the engine and motored into the harbor.
 We hailed the Harbor Master to find out where our dock was and then pulled in quietly and easily next to a small power boat.
 Our location was ideal.
 We were at the very end on the east side so we had quite a bit of privacy but were close to everything.
 The marina is across the road from a park at the bottom of a hill and at the top of the hill is the fort.
 We took Windsor for a walk and then returned back to the boat where we got changed and headed over to the Grand Hotel.
 We strolled through town which was extremely busy, up the hill and entered the hotel.

-We had to buy tickets which we did, and then we walked through the hotel looking at some of the historical memorabilia and went up to the fourth floor where there was a restaurant inside a cupola that had a wonderful view of the surrounding area.
+We had to buy tickets which we did, and then we walked through the hotel looking at some of the historical memorabilia before going up to the fourth floor where there was a restaurant inside a cupola that had a wonderful view of the surrounding area.
 We ordered mimosas and a chicken salad sandwich and white fish dip.
 Everything in the hotel was extremely expensive.
 The bill for that along with the tip was over $100!.
 The atmosphere was really wonderful, we explored the hotel inside and then went down into the gardens below and walked around admiring their flowers and the landscaping, then returned back to the boat and took Windsor for a nice long walk.
 The evening was approaching and long lines in town heralded the departure of all of the day tourists.
 It became decidedly quieter and it was quite pleasant being able to walk around and not be hustled and bustled by thousands of people.
-After our walk we took the shower and fell into bed exhausted.
+After our walk we took a shower and fell into bed exhausted.

 I worked for a few hours the next day finishing the data load for a new client.
 Then we took a walk to Arch Rock and enjoyed the beautiful scenes of nature.
 Melanie had hung up a few shirts to dry in the cockpit and while we were down below eating breakfast, one of them came off the hanger and blew into the water and sank right next to our boat.
 She saw the empty hanger and we looked around and sure enough, it was laying on the bottom a short distance from the back of the boat.
 I got out the fishing rod and tried to hook it to no avail.
 SO we gave up and headed off to Arch Rock and enjoyed a wonderful cruise through nature.
 We admired the scenery, hiked the steps, went to the nature sanctuary and then walked back to the town.
 It’s amazing how short the walk back is compared to the walk there.
 We stopped at the Ice House restaurant for an early dinner because they are one of the few restaurants that allows dogs.
 We enjoyed a wonderful dinner before retiring to the boat.

 All day my mind had been going about how to get that shirt off the bottom.
 We had a fishing lure that had three sets of three hooks on it so I put that on and after some patient jiggling, we were able to hook the shirt and rescue it from the depths!
 It was easy to see, the water was about 10 ft deep and crystal clear so it was just a matter of figuring out how to snag it.
 We were going to head over to Arch Rock to watch the full moon rise in the evening but we were both tuckered out from the long day of walking so we watched a movie and fell into bed exhausted.
-The wind was blowing from a slightly different direction and there were a lot of more waves, rocking boats in the harbor, squeaking dock lines so our night was not exactly restful.
-After a cup of coffee and a quick walk around town to stretch our legs we dropped the dock lines after filling the water tanks and headed off to our next stop which is hopefully Charlevoix.
+The wind was blowing from a slightly different direction and there were a lot more waves rocking boats in the harbor and squeaking dock lines, so our night was not exactly restful.
+After a cup of coffee and a quick walk around town to stretch our legs we dropped the dock lines after filling the water tanks and headed off to our next stop which was hopefully Charlevoix.

 We left with a number of ferries out of the harbor at the same time, and the huge wakes from one of the boats caused our coffee pot to slip off the counter and break in the sink!
 Thank goodness Melanie had already poured us at least one cup of coffee.
 No more coffee maker, we are now down to a French press until we can find a place to buy a new one.
 The wind was from the north around 10 knots and with our wind direction we were able to make an easy five to six knots without the boat heeling, which made it great for work.
 I did not have to hang on for dear life while trying to do my job lol.